Swethamahalakshmisk/sign_language_predection/README.md

 Results

-The model typically achieves an accuracy of ~XX% on the test set (adjust XX based on your results), indicating the model’s ability to classify sign language gestures.
+The model typically achieves an accuracy of ~0.90% on the test set , indicating the model’s ability to classify sign language gestures.